rmagatti/goto-preview/README.md

 vim.api.nvim_set_keymap("n", "gp", "<cmd>lua require('goto-preview').goto_preview_definition()<CR>", {noremap=true})
 ```

-If you have [Vimpeccable](https://github.com/svermeulen/vimpeccable) installed it'll use it to create the mappings, if not, builtin `nvim_set_keymap` will be used.

 ### Supported languages
 Goto Preview should work with LSP responses for most languages now!
 If something doesn't work as expected, drop an issue and I'll be happy to check it out!